mustafaDevop/s3-bucket/README.md

 # s3-bucket
-creating an s3 bucket in an aws management
+creating an s3 bucket in an aws management and uploading a file into it

 # Create a Bucket